Suffolk pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Suffolk?

-On 25 June 2026, Grass is the dominant pollen source in Suffolk. cypress are also present but at lower levels. willow and hazel are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Suffolk. ambrosia are also present but at lower levels. oak, willow, alder, artemisia, birch, and cypress are not currently active.

 When is pollen season in Suffolk?